-Of all the events in life that call for wardrobe guidance, a funeral is definitely at the top of list.
+Of all the events in life that call for wardrobe guidance, what to wear to a funeral is definitely at the top of list.
 It can be very tricky to determine what is both respectful to the deceased and also comfortable for you, the bereaved.

-But whether or not you consider fashion a hobby, putting on a nicer outfit for these occasions is simply the respectful choice, and one with little wiggle room.
+But whether you consider fashion a hobby or not, putting on a nicer outfit for these occasions is simply the respectful choice, and one with little wiggle room.
 So what, exactly, constitutes “nice” under these circumstances?
-Below, a few crucial guidelines:
+Below, a few crucial guidelines…

-—Cover up: You don’t have to swath every inch of your skin in fabric, but skirts should go to the knees or beyond, and sleeveless tops are only acceptable if the straps are very wide and the weather is warm.
+1. Cover up.
+You don’t have to swath every inch of your skin in fabric, but skirts should go to the knees or beyond, and sleeveless tops are only acceptable if the straps are wide and the weather is warm.
 Cutout anything is a don’t.

-—Modest shoes: This is not the time to bring out your sexiest heels, even if they’re black.
-Opt for a lower heel in a simple shape, like a pointed-toe pump or a fancier flat.
+2. Choose modest shoes.
+This is not the time to bring out your sexiest heels, even if they’re black.
+Opt for a lower heel in a simple shape, like pointed-toe pumps or fancier flats.

-—Wear dark colors: This really does matter, even if it seems like a cliché by now.
-There’s just something uncomfortable about people wearing light, bright colors on a day that’s filled with tears, and the immediate mourners may be offended.
+3. Wear dark colors.
+This really does matter, even if it seems like a cliché by now.
+There’s just something uncomfortable about people wearing light, bright colors on a day filled with tears, and the immediate mourners may be offended.

-—Consider a one-piece option: Especially if you’re in the immediate funeral party, a dress or a jumpsuit is the best choice.
-This will help you avoid any outfit fidgeting and leave you free to focus on honoring the dead.
+4. Consider a one-piece option.
+Especially if you’re in the immediate funeral party, a dress or a jumpsuit is the best choice.
+This will help you avoid outfit fidgeting and leave you free to focus on honoring the dead.

 Scroll down to shop three outfits that we think fit the bill.